 - Save the changes.

-- Click the Edit Price Book button on the price book page in Vend.
+- Click the Edit Price book button on the price book page in Retail POS.

 - Click the Choose file button, and select your updated price book CSV file.